 Sometimes life as a student can be difficult – whether you are studying away from family and friends in your home country, adjusting to the workload of an undergraduate/graduate program, or working on balancing academics with personal life.
 While there may be difficulties during your program, there are UBC resources and staff at UBC/ECE who are happy to help!

-Here are a few of the well-used resources on campus that can help in a variety of ways:
+In addition to UBC’s Wellness Centre for all students, here are a few of the well-used resources on campus that can help:

 UBC’s student union, advocating for the interests of all UBC students

 If you feel unsafe walking alone on campus after dark, Safewalk can accompany you to your destination.

 Emergency food relief service for UBC students in need

 Works with UBC community members to ensure students are treated fairly and can learn, work and live in a fair, equitable and respectful environment.

 The UBC Student Assistance Program is a free, 24/7 wellness resource for students that includes counselling and a wide range of mental, emotional, physical, and financial health support.

 New Resource: APSC Embedded Counsellor

 Applied Science has hired a counsellor that is embedded within the faculty to provide dedicated support to Engineering students.
 This role aims to provide direct one-to-one support for students, as well as deliver well-being programs within the faculty.
 The APSC counsellor, Gordon Lai, is an alumni of UBC and has previously worked at other post-secondary institutions providing counselling support to students.
 He is excited to support our students in their academic and personal success.